nextapps-de/mikado/bench/README.md

 Regardless the function is doing, every test has to run through the same logic.

-#### Test Requirement
+#### About requirements for tested libraries
-Each library should use at least its own features to change DOM.
-A test implementation should not include something like `node.nodeValue = "..."` or `node.className = "..."`.
+Each library should provide at least its own features to change DOM.
+A test implementation should not force to implement something like `node.nodeValue = "..."` or `node.className = "..."` by hand.

+#### About the test environment

+This test also covers runtime optimizations of each library which is very important to produce good benchmark results.
+The goal is to get closest to a real environment.

+That's basically the main difference to other tests<!-- like <a href="https://krausest.github.io/js-framework-benchmark/current.html">this</a>-->.
+Other benchmarks may re-loading the whole page/application after every single test loop.
+This would be a good step away from a real environment and also cannot cover one of the biggest strength of Mikado which is based on several runtime optimizations.

+#### About median values
+Using the median value is very common to normalize the spread in results in a statistically manner.
+But using the median for benchmarking, especially when code runs through a VM, the risk is high that the median value is getting back a false result.
+One of the most factors which is often overseen is the run of the garbage collector, which costs a significantly amount of time.
+A benchmark which is based on median results will effectively cut out the garbage collector and may produce wrong results.
+A benchmark based on a best run will absolutely cut off the garbage collector.

+This test implementation just using a median to map the results into a normalized scoring index.
+The results are based on the full computation time (btw that also comes closest to a real environment).

-## About precision
+#### About benchmark precision
 It is not possible to provide stable browser measuring.
 There are so many factors which has an impact of benchmarking that it makes no sense in trying to make "synthetic" fixes on things they cannot been fixed.
 For my personal view the best benchmark just uses the browser without any cosmetics.
 That comes closest to the environment a user have on the application.

 That all just become more important when doing micro-benchmarking.
 But this test do not perform micro-benchmarking.
 The workload is big enough to produce good stable results.
 Tests where shuffled before start, so you can proof by yourself that values of course differ from one run to another, but produce close to linear results.
 So it is statistically proofed.
-There is absolutely no need for using benchmark.js especially for this workload.
+There is absolutely no need for using benchmark.js especially for this workload (using it will change nothing).